JeffChern/Instagram/README.md

 ### To-Do

 1. Get video link.
+2. Get time stamp.
-2. link the photos and instagram webpages.
+3. link the photos and instagram webpages.
-3. Show the all photos in one page.
+4. Show the all photos in one page.

 ### Done